 An arrow tattoo can be sweet and petite, or epic and larger than life.

-They’re usually a minimalist design, but can be incorporated into larger more intricate pieces as well.
+They’re usually depicted in a minimalist tattoo style, but can be incorporated into larger more intricate pieces as well.

 Portraits of archers are an especially powerful choice.

 In most cultures, arrows have become more symbolic than anything else.

 Not many people are using them as tools in the modern day.

 But for a long time in history, they were a reliable way for skilled hunters to put food on the table.

 Because of this, they’ve become a motif in myth, folklore, and even astrology.

 If you’ve been thinking of getting an arrow tattoo, but aren’t sure where to start, you’ve come to the right place.

 As we move through this article, you will find several amazing ideas for your arrow tattoo, each with its own significance.